About Kelina Cowell

 What I am looking for

-I do best in teams that communicate clearly, share context, and value clean reporting.
-I learn fast, take ownership of tasks, and want to grow with a team long-term.
+I work best in teams that communicate clearly, share context, and value quality documentation.
+I take ownership of my tasks, learn quickly, and am looking to grow with a team long-term.